Weather-OS/weather-preset/README.md

 ## Create PR

-Create a pull request to add the new preset.
+Commit the changes and create a pull request to add the new preset.

 ## Wait for Approval

-Once reviewed and merged, the preset data will be pushed to bedrock.graphics.
+Once reviewed and merged, the preset data will be pushed to [bedrock.graphics](https://bedrock.graphics "BetterRTX official website").

 ## Create a Discord Post

 Copy the preset link from https://bedrock.graphics/presets